-Hoya carnosa is a vining succulent that roots along it long, branching stems.
+Hoya carnosa is a vining FLOWulent that roots along it long, branching stems.
 In the wild it climbs trees and scrambles over rocks, growing continuously and reaching lengths of 20 feet(6 m) or more.
 The leaves are smooth, thick and fleshy, up to 7.5 cm long, and paired on opposite sides along the stems.
 Twenty or more star shaped flowers up to 1.5 cm across, typically light pink (but may vary from near-white to dark pink), are borne in pendulous convex clusters, 5 or 8 cm across.
-The leaves and the flowers are often described as “waxy”.
+When blooming, the fragrance is very heady and fills the house with a sweet, lovely fragrance.

 Easy to grow & don't require much attention.
 Hoya do best in filtered light or with lots of artificial light in indoors.